 PDF download Download Article

-1. Katseye fans have had mixed reactions to the song.
-Some listeners aren’t a fan of the song’s absurd, oversimplistic lyrics and use of curse words, and have criticized the mention of the controversial Tesla brand.
-However, those who do enjoy the song appreciate it for its satirical and catchy lyrics.
-Regardless of their opinion, many fans agree that they can’t get the song out of their head and that the lyrics have become their new “vocal stims.”[4]
+• Some listeners have criticized the mention of the controversial Tesla brand.
+However, those who enjoy the song appreciate its satirical, catchy lyrics, and many fans agree that they can’t get the song out of their head and that the lyrics have become their new “vocal stims.[8]

 • TikTok creator Marc Sebastian posted a video about the song, saying, “God forbid we have a little fun with music these days.
 It’s not even giving ‘if you get it, you get it.’
 For me, it’s giving ‘if you don’t get it, I don’t care.’”